 Further technical development to turn our prototype into a product.

-Fieldwork with our partners in Kenya to gather feedback from farmers and
+Further fieldwork to gather feedback from farmers and

 understand the context that SoilCards will be used in.

 Exploring the best way to make SoilCards results actionable for farmers.